ajavamind/rca-studio2/README.md

 Paul Robson's emulation code design is excellent because it simulates the real-time operaton of the CDP1802 CPU and Studio 2 quite well, when run on modern computers.
+I made further improvements to the emulation for precise timing of the CDP1802 DMA operations.

 I ported Paul Robson's well-crafted C code to the Processing language (Java) so that I could use the Processing graphics library to create a user interface for playing the games.
 I also added enhancements to support other COSMAC systems emulation besides the Studio II console.
-These include Studio III color and sound, RCA Arcade games (1975), RCA FRED Computer Game System (1974) and COSMAC VIP board (using CHIP8 and CHIP8X color interpreters).
+These include RCA FRED Computer Game System (1974), RCA Arcade games (1975), Studio III color and sound (1977), and COSMAC VIP board (1978 using CHIP8 and CHIP8X color interpreters).

 https://github.com/paulscottrobson/studio2-games